 Brittney Bythrow has been dancing since age 3.
 She received most of her training from Nancy Chippendales Dance Studio, and Susan Woods Dancenter/Dance Academy of Stoneham.
 She has been trained in tap, ballet, jazz, lyrical, hip-hop, and other styles.
 As a senior at Salem State University, she is double majoring in Elementary Education and Sports and Movement Science with a concentration in Dance.
 Brittney is one of the two student coordinators of the Salem State Dance Ensemble.
 She launched Accent Tap Company’s summer intensive which gives students opportunities to explore the art of tap.
 Brittney danced with the Boston Tap Company in 2013.
 She is excited to continue teaching students at WDA!

-Jennifer Keller Rathbun – Young Dancer Classes, Musical Theater, Lyrical, Jazz/tap
+Jennifer Keller Rathbun – Musical Theater, Jazz and Young Dancer

 Lisa Cataldo – Pilates & TRX